marcglasberg/fast_immutable_collections/README.md

 print(iset.join(","));
 ```

-As previously discussed with the `IList`, the global configuration is meant to be decided during your app's
+As previously discussed with `IList`, the global configuration is meant to be decided during your app's
-initialization, and then not changed again.
-We strongly suggest that you prohibit further changes to the global
+initialization, and then not changed ever again.
+We strongly suggest you prohibit further changes to the global
 configuration by calling `ImmutableCollection.lockConfig();`
 after you set your desired configuration.

 # 4. IMap

 An `IMap` is an immutable map, meaning once it's created it cannot be modified.
 An `IMap` is always **unordered**
-(though, as we'll see, it can be automatically sorted when you use it).
+— though, as we'll see, it can be automatically sorted when you use it.

 You can create an `IMap` by passing a regular map to its constructor, or you can simply "lock" a regular map.
 There are
 also a few other specialized constructors: